 Overall the CCRI regional meetings provide an effective regional platform for sharing skills and experience, engaging in dialogue, and developing joint strategies between partners of the CCRI and Women2030 as well as other GFC members, interested groups and communities.
 The focus on skillsharing provides an opportunity to share views and knowledge about practical tools and methodologies on how to promote and strengthen the resilience of community conservation and empower women in sustainable development policies, including media strategies, fundraising, and methods for advocacy.

 1st ‘Women & Biodiversity’ Seminar

-Activities will close with a field trip on October 9th which includes the visit to a native forest patch in managed by citizens’ initiatives in the surrounding metropolitan area of Santiago de Chile.
+Activities closed with a field trip on October 9th which includes the visit to a native forest patch managed by citizens’ initiatives in the surrounding metropolitan area of Santiago de Chile.